"You can't do that!": Fergie reveals Princess Diana's arrest at JGA - California18

 They would have hidden their engagement rings from the officers by turning the rings backwards.
 She and Diana would have been served and the Duchess provides proof of this with an anecdote from the trip.
 Fergie claimed Diana saw some “smoky, bacon-flavored chips” in the vehicle and “started picking them up and eating them.”
 Until an officer in the passenger seat yelled at her: “You can’t do that!”
 Sarah may have nibbled on it too, otherwise she would probably have missed the flavor.
 Though memory is a bit hazy, Diana was eventually recognized as the reigning Princess of Wales and the two were allowed to disembark.

 It was loud for the revelers The Sun after the police tour continue to Annabel’s, one of the most exclusive nightclubs in London.
 The evening ended with them excluding Prince Andrew, who also came home from his bachelorette party, from Buckingham Palace.
 Fergie’s bachelorette party was reportedly a “tumult” and royal pundit Tom Quinn said Diana and Fergie were “lying on the floor with the champagne shooting out in all directions”.
-Known for her open-heartedness, the ex-wife of Prince Andrews did not mince words when it came to the nickname for Queen Elizabeth II (96, † 2022).
+Known for her open-heartedness, the ex-wife Prince Andrews did not mince her words even when she was given the nickname for Queen Elizabeth II (96, † 2022).
 Sources used: YouTube @The Kelly Clarkson Show, thesun.co.uk